Education, PhD - Specialization in International Education/Education Leadership

-Coming Summer 2018, a new PhD specialization with an international as well as an education leadership focus.
-Many courses are offered online.
+The new PhD specialization with an international as well as an education leadership focus is recruiting for Summer 2020.
+Fall/Spring courses are offered online.

 The International Education/Education Leadership (IEEL) PhD specialization is a unique opportunity for international school professionals to complete a PhD in a specialized cohort program that includes online and summer face-to-face classes.